Best Cheap Health Insurance in Wyoming (2026)

 Bronze plans have the cheapest monthly rates, but you have to pay a larger share of your medical bills.
 If you're young and healthy, these plans can be a good choice.
 Just make sure you have the money in the bank to pay the high out-of-pocket maximum if you need medical care.

-Both Blue Cross Blue Shield and Mountain Health CO-OP sell what are called PPO plans.
-These plans typically cost more than other plan types, but they're a good option for most people.
+Blue Cross Blue Shield sells what are called PPO plans.
+These plans typically cost more than other plan types, but in Wyoming, they’re slightly cheaper.
 With a PPO, you have more control over your medical care.
 You can see any doctor you want and still have some coverage, although you'll pay less when you see a doctor who's in the network.
 You also don't need a referral to see a specialist with a PPO, which can make it faster to get medical care.

 You can get a PPO with a Bronze, Silver or Gold plan in Wyoming.